bailey-lab/MIPTools/README.md

 ## Installation
 ### Dependencies
 A working copy of Singularity is required: https://www.sylabs.io/docs/
 Singularity is best installed with **sudo**.
-While it is said to be possible to install with unpriveledged user with some features missing, MIPTools hasn't been tested on such an installation.
+While it is said to be possible to install with unprivileged user with some features missing, MIPTools hasn't been tested on such an installation.
 Singularity is available for most Linux systems.
 It is also possible to install and use on Mac OS using virtual machines with a little bit of extra work.

 Note: Snap package install is a rapid way to install the go language required by Singularity (e.g. on Ubuntu/Debian: `sudo snap install go --classic`)